StueyMC/Visualizations/Examples/vNetwork/README.md

 * __showArrows__: Indicates if an arrow marker should be drawn at the target end of the link (true) or not (false). __Default false__
 * __scaleObjects__: Ensure the objects scale on zoom. __Default false__
+* __pathEnd__: Set if the path ends at the edge of the node or at the center of the node using "edgeOfNode" or "centerOfNode".

 [Table of Contents](#table-of-contents)